wmde/prototype-wikibase-graphql-api/README.md

 ## Development

 * Run `docker-compose run --rm node npm i` to install dependencies.
-* Run `docker-compose up` to start the server.
+* Run `docker-compose up node` to start the server.
 You should see a message saying the server is running.